TurBoss/sam11/README.md

 \* = With some PDP-11/45 and other model stuff thrown in...

-The processor instruction functions and mmu is based on a fork of Dave Cheney's avr11 simulator, however with many changes overall.
+The processor instruction functions, RK11, and mmu is based on a fork of Dave Cheney's avr11 simulator.

 The JS Emulator folder contains the source for the JS PDP-11/40 emulator by Aiju that avr11 was based on.